puppets-epic-show-theatre/puppet-nexus_rest/README.md

 }
 ```

 Note: The current implementation doesn't support authentication at the proxy server.
-We're happy to accept a PR on this matter.
+But code contributions are gratefully accepted!

 ```
 #!puppet